phreborn/MLCAF/Tutorial/PrepareNeuralNetworkModel.md

 ```
 lwtnnSeq(path/to/neural_net.json, {dense_8})
 ```
-Note, that this uses the "Sequential API" of keras.
+Note, that this uses the "Sequential API" of lwtnn.

 # General explanations and tips for different steps